Civil Liabilities of Board Members

 Remedies

-In civil litigation, remedies for breaches of fiduciary duty or other wrongful acts by board members may include monetary damages, injunctive relief, or other equitable remedies designed to compensate the injured parties and prevent future harm.
+In civil litigation, remedies for breaches of fiduciary duty or other wrongful acts by BOD members may include monetary damages, injunctive relief, or other equitable remedies designed to compensate the injured parties and prevent future harm.

 Scroll to Top